Women and Proportional Representation

-In Canada, more women are running for office, 533 in 2015, yet only 16.5% of those women were elected.
-Women’s representation in Canada’s House of Commons has stagnated at 26%.
-Read the evidence for PR in Fair Vote Canada’s submission to the federal Electoral Reform Committee here.
+In Canada, more women are running for office.
+There were 533 women candidates in the 2015 federal election.
+However, only 16.5% of those women were elected.
+Women’s representation in Canada’s House of Commons has been increasing very slowly in Canada, and by 2018 was still only 27%.

-Menocracy – a documentary about the barriers women face in Canadian politics
+Menocracy, abridged in this short video, is a documentary about the barriers facing women in Canadian politics.

-Gretchen Kelbaugh is a screenwriter, author, journalist and filmmaker.
+Gretchen Kelbaugh, who produced the Menocracy documentary, is a screenwriter, author, journalist and filmmaker.
 Her biography “With All Her Might; the Life of Gertrude Harding, Militant Suffragette” is published in three countries.
-Her book of nonsense rhymes for children, “Lollipopsicles”, won a national and two provincial awards.
-Gretchen twice won the Atlantic Film Festival – CBC Script Development competition.
-One of these, 106 Fire Hydrants, was produced for national CBC-TV in 1999.
-Since then, Gretchen has independently produced and directed documentaries and drama which have screened around the world, winning several awards.
-She works from her home along the Kennebecasis River in New Brunswick. storyfirstproductions.ca
+Her book of nonsense rhymes for children, “Lollipopsicles,” won several awards.
+Gretchen twice won the Atlantic Film Festival’s CBC Script Development competition.
+One her films, “106 Fire Hydrants,” was produced for national CBC-TV in 1999.
+Since then, Gretchen has independently produced and directed documentaries and drama which have been screened around the world, winning several awards for books and videos.
+She works from her home along the Kennebecasis River in New Brunswick.

-Here’s how and why: When I asked academics why these three nations rank behind so many others, I was shocked at the key reason: we use a different voting system from almost all other major democracies.
+Here’s how and why: When I asked academics why some countries like Canada rank far behind so many others, I was shocked at the key reason: we use a different voting system from almost all other major democracies.
 Most use some form of proportional voting, while we cling to the outdated first-past-the-post.